-Rather than looking for reality television inspired short cuts, maybe we just need to embrace sucking while we get started?
+Rather than looking for reality television inspired short cuts, maybe we should just embrace sucking while we get started?

 I have a theory: